yafatek/mxp-protocol/docs/transport/targets.md

 1. Performance benchmarks meet or exceed all targets in §1.
 2. Security validation checklist completed with no critical findings.
 3. Documentation suite up to date, including test evidence and operational guidance.
-4. Integration tests with `relay` platform and `rust-deep-agents-sdk` green for 14 consecutive days.
+4. Integration tests with `mxpnexus` platform and `rust-deep-agents-sdk` green for 14 consecutive days.
 5. Canary deployments in internal clusters for at least two weeks with telemetry review.
 6. Rollback plan ready (document legacy QUIC branch for archival reference).